 What is dry eye?

 Dry eye is a common condition in which the body produces an insufficient quantity (or quality) of tears and cannot keep the eyes adequately lubricated.
 A good percentage of dry eye cases involve the meibomian glands, which secrete lipids (oils) to slow the evaporation of the tears; when these glands malfunction or become plugged, the tears evaporate too quickly and cannot properly lubricate the eyes (this is known as evaporative dry eye).
+However, as odd as it may sound, watery eyes can also be a symptom.
+This is because dryness on the surface of the eye can overstimulate tear production as a protective mechanism.

 In most cases, dry eye is a benign yet uncomfortable condition.
 It can be managed successfully, usually resulting in greater eye comfort, fewer symptoms and, in some cases, better vision.
 If you are experiencing chronic dry eye, make an appointment with the Mack Eye Center, a leading provider of dry eye treatment in the Hoffman Estates and Chicago areas.
 One of our trusted eye doctors can thoroughly examine your eyes and symptoms to properly diagnose your condition and recommend proper treatment.